Gordy: Plot

-A piglet named Gordy lives a happy life on Meadow Brook Farm somewhere near Hope, Arkansas.
+A piglet named Gordy lives on Meadow Brook Farm near Hope, Arkansas.
 However, after the farmer goes bankrupt, he is forced to sell everything, starting with Gordy's family.
-Two men arrive in a truck to take Gordy's father, but Gordy is alerted of this by Richard, the rooster of the farm.
-He tries to stop his father from leaving by following the truck taking him, but he tells him to go home and look after his family.
-When he returns he finds that they were taken in another truck while he pursued his father.
-Determined to locate them and return to the farm, he sets out alone to find them.
-He eventually ends up in the care of Jinnie Sue McAllister, a young country singer who lives in a camper van with her father, Luke, and their "manager", Cousin Jake.
-She, not knowing Gordy's name, calls him Pinky.
+Gordy tries to stop his father from leaving by following the truck taking him, but he tells Gordy to go home and look after the family.
+Returning to the farm, Gordy finds that his mother and siblings were taken in another truck while he pursued his father.
+Determined to locate his family and return to the farm, Gordy sets out to find them.
+He soon ends up in the care of Jinnie Sue McAllister, a young country singer who lives in a camper van with her father, Luke, and their "manager", Cousin Jake.

 They travel to a dinner party, where Luke performs for the governor of Arkansas.
-Also there is rich businessman named Henry Royce; his daughter, Jessica; her rather dull but scheming fiancé, Gilbert Sipes; and her lonely young son, Hanky.
-Hanky wanders off on his own and meets Gordy and Jinnie Sue.
-He falls into the swimming pool, but can't swim.
-Just as Jinnie Sue rushes off to get help, Gordy dives into the pool with an inflatable tube, and saves Hanky.
-Due to his bravery, he is given to Hanky as a pet, and also becomes suddenly famous.
+Also attending are rich businessman Henry Royce, his daughter Jessica, her scheming fiancé Gilbert Sipes, and her lonely young son Hanky.
+Hanky wanders off and meets Gordy and Jinnie Sue.
+Hanky falls into the swimming pool but cannot swim.
+Just as Jinnie Sue rushes off to get help, Gordy dives into the pool with an inflatable tube and saves Hanky.
+Due to Gordy's bravery, he is given to Hanky as a pet and becomes famous.

-Henry and Gilbert have alternate decisions on who the new mascot of the Royce Company should be: Gordy or Jessica.
-In the end, Gordy wins, due to a switched camera lens used on Jessica's promotion.
-Gilbert is determined to remove Gordy and then take control of the company.
-He sends his henchmen, Dietz and Krugman, to kidnap Gordy, but he and Hanky escape by boarding a school bus, which Dietz and Krugman pursue.
-On the way, they are distracted briefly by a cross-dressing thief, and discover that Gordy and Hanky have escaped onto a feeding truck.
-They unexpectedly meet up with the McAllisters, who learn from the radio that Hanky has apparently run away.
+Henry and Gilbert have conflicting opinions on who the new mascot of the Royce Company should be: Gordy or Jessica.
+Gordy wins, due to a switched camera lens used on Jessica's promotion.
+Gilbert is determined to remove Gordy and take control of the company.
+He sends his henchmen, Dietz and Krugman, to kidnap Gordy, but Gordy and Hanky escape by boarding a school bus, which Dietz and Krugman pursue.
+Gordy and Hanky escape onto a feeding truck and unexpectedly meet up with the McAllisters, who learn from the radio that Hanky has apparently run away.
 Another bulletin follows, revealing Henry has died of a heart attack.
-The McAllisters return Hanky and Gordy to the Royce building in St. Louis, Missouri where an attorney reveals Henry has left his company to them.
+The McAllisters return Hanky and Gordy to the Royce building in St. Louis, Missouri, where an attorney reveals that Henry has left his company to Gordy and Hanky.